History of Niš: The Modern period (1817–1918)

 In the 19th century the area was one of the centres of Bulgarian National Revival.
 The French Jérôme-Adolphe Blanqui, when travelling across the Balkans in 1841, describes the population of the Sanjak of Niš as Bulgarians.
 In 1870, Niš was included in the Bulgarian Exarchate.
 The city was also stipulated as the area to be ceded to Bulgaria according to the Constantinople Conference in 1876.
 Serbian author Milan Savic in his book "History of the Bulgarian people until the end of its state" issued in Novi Sad wrote, that at his time (1878) Nis and environs were Bulgarian populated.
+The urban population of Niš consisted of 17,107 Christian and 4,291 Muslim males, with total number of 3,500 Serbian houses and 2,000 Muslim houses.
 The urban Muslim population of Niš consisted mainly of Turks, of which a part were of Albanian origin, and the rest were Muslim Albanians and Muslim Romani.

 In the 1841, after a failed uprising, some 10,000 people fled the Niš region into Serbia.

 In 1861, Midhat Pasha was put in charge of the Niš Eyalet.
 He was a reformer influenced by Western ideas and the eyalet became a showpiece of the reformist movement.
 He tackled the problems of communications and security: he set up a system of block-houses to stop the incursion of armed bands from Serbia.
 According to his laudatory son's biography of him, "he organized a gendarmerie, secured the peaceful collection of taxes, and put an end to all religious persecution."
 He also established schools and hospitals for members of all religious groups without discrimination.
 Midhat's reforms were so successful that they inspired a reworking of the Ottoman system.
 In 1864, the council of state decided that the eyalets would be replaced by larger vilayets.
 At each of these main levels of rule, there would be mixed Muslim-Christian councils.
 The first of the vilayets was run for a time by Midhat Pasha and it included the former Niš Eyalet and much of Bulgaria and was called the "Danube Vilayet."
 In the next three years, he carried out an extensive programme of school-building and other public works, as well as introducing a provincial newspaper.

 On February 24, 1874, the "Serbian Liberation Committee for the Sanjak of Niš", known simply as the Niš Committee, was founded and organized by Kole Rašić, Todor Milovanović, Dimitrije Đorđević, Milan Novičić, Tasko Tasa Uzunović, Đorđe Pop-Manić, Mihajlo Božidarac, and Todor Stanković.
 They gathered at Božidarac's house, and Orthodox priest Petar Ikonomović swore Oath on the Christian cross and Gospel, reminiscent of the Orašac Assembly (1804).
 The Niš Committee's plan was a systematic action, through local uprisings weaken the Ottomans, and with gradual arming of the people help liberate the region.
 Kole Rašić was declared vojvoda.